arcturo/library/coffeescript/chapters/01_syntax.md

     if true is 1
       "Type coercian fixed!"

-You may have noticed in the examples above, that CoffeeScript is converting `==` statements into `===` and `!=` statements into `!==`.
+You may have noticed in the examples above, that CoffeeScript is converting `==` operators into `===` and `!=` into `!==`.
 This is one of my favorite features to the language, and yet one of the most simple.
 What's the reasoning behind this?
 Well frankly JavaScript's type coercion is a bit odd, and its equality operator coerces types in order to compare them, leading to some confusing behaviors and the source of many bugs.

 The example below is taken from [JavaScript Garden's equality section](http://bonsaiden.github.com/JavaScript-Garden/#types.equality) which delves into the issue in some depth.